 San Marcos, Texas

 QA hosts our flagship event in March of each year.
-Our Spring Seminars brings together a faculty of accomplished, award-winning and nationally known quilting instructors with a broad range of specialties and offers you a rare opportunity for a 5-day, in-depth study with one instructor of your choice.
-Bring a friend and treat yourself to five fun-filled days in this beautiful and relaxing corner of the Hill Country!
+Our Spring Seminars brings together a faculty of accomplished, award-winning and nationally known instructors with a broad range of specialties and offers you a rare opportunity for a 5-day, in-depth study with one instructor of your choice.
+Bring a friend and treat yourself to five fun-filled days in the Texas Hill Country!

 Free your inner muse with this new class and innovative technique from Esterita!
 You will learn her original monoprinting technique which utilizes fusible web to transfer your original imagery to organza using any medium: paint, pencils, oil crayons, markers, etc. This process is unlike any other printing process; it is not a reverse technique — what you see is what you get — it is monoprinting reimagined.
 It’s a breeze to incorporate the written word and to layer imagery as collage.
 You don’t have to be an artist to succeed with this fun and user-friendly new method.
 This is a process anyone can master and will give you another tool in your arsenal to be able to create an original and unique form of art quilt.